 Blog Rules

-In addition to the obvious offensive topics, I also do not write about topics that might alienate my limited fan base.
-This means that I do not write about economics, politics and trendy news.
+In addition to avoiding offensive topics, I do not write about topics that might alienate my limited fan base, including economics, politics, or trendy news.
 My personal life is also not included.
 Why?
 A big part of my personality desires privacy.
-The world doesn’t need to know about my family problems or my paycheck.
+The world does not need to know about my family problems or my paycheck.

 Would I like to write about other topics?
 It would be fun to take a deep dive all over the writing map.
 How about a nice rant about guns?
 Let’s discuss an elegantly designed IGBT (insulated-gate bipolar transistor) miller clamp.
-Does anybody want to talk about what movie I watched last night?
-The problem with these topics is that while they may interest me, blogging about unrelated topics would not entice blog readers to click “buy it now.”
+Does anybody want to know what movie is not on Netflix?
+The problem with these topics is that while they may interest me, writing about topics that steer away from my core objective of clicking “buy it now” on my books is not my goal.
 Bummer.

 Why not blog about topical topics?
-I would love to share my opinion on the world’s problems.
-I have many great ideas, strong opinions and I believe my efforts would bring improvements.
+I would love to share my opinion on the world’s problems and I believe I can improve.
 How?
-By raising awareness, offering new solutions, starting discussions and embracing proven solutions.
+By offering new solutions, starting discussions and embracing proven solutions.

 Even with my narrow topic choices, I still find blogging fun.
-There are lots of topics I want to explore and my efforts are already paying off.
-Some future topics will include deep dives into my characters, bad characters, books I have read, book reviews and more about the wonders of self-publishing.
+I want to explore many topics, and my efforts are already paying off.
+Some future topics will include deep dives into my characters, bad characters, books I have read, book reviews, and more about the wonders of self-publishing.

 You’re the best -Bill